 In this article, we'll cover the 3 steps for exit ticket success.
-They'll also help you get off to a flying start for the 4 Week Exit Ticket Challenge.
+They'll also help you get off to a flying start for the Check-in Challenge

 Step 1.
 Get your students setup and ready to go